SUPPORT THIS INDEPENDENT JOURNALISM

 This year’s tour will also take them farther up the West Coast to Portland and Seattle.

-“You drive, drive and drive through towns,” Jones said.
+“You drive, drive and drive through towns,” Roberts said.
 “Sometimes, they’re far apart.”

-“They are unbelievably huge, lavish spreads,” Jones said.
+“They are unbelievably huge, lavish spreads,” Roberts said.
 “Every day, fresh bread.”

 The North American tour will conclude on their home turf of Canada, coming full circle.